xzs12530/xEqT32aSFO/README.md

 	espData[player] = nil
 end

--- Atualiza posição/visual da caixa e da barra lateral baseado no personagem local function updateForPlayer(player)
+-- Atualiza ESP para um jogador local function updateForPlayer(player)
 	if not player.Character or not player.Character.Parent then clearESP(player)